Guide For Hindus

 Hindus may attend the daily 9am Siva puja in Kadavul temple.
 It lasts about 1.5 hours.
 After the puja, you may view part of the under-construction Iraivan Temple through a nearby telescope.

-Members of the Hindu religion who wish for more than a one-day visit may contact us in advance to officially arrange their stay as pilgrims with special access to perform sadhanas at various times on the grounds on multiple days.
-Being on pilgrimage means visiting the monastery and temple for more than one morning, and grants access to occasional special pujas.
+Members of the Hindu religion may contact us in advance to arrange their visit as more formal pilgrims with special access to perform sadhanas at various times on the grounds on multiple days.
+Being on formal pilgrimage also grants access to occasional special pujas.
+Note, you cannot stay at the monastery itself.

 Monastic Retreat Days